saurabhsp23/hangman-game/README.md

 ---

-# Refactored Hangman Neural Network Project
+#  Hangman Project

-This project implements a neural network-based Hangman game.
+This project implements a LSTM-based Hangman game.
 The code has been modularized for better readability, maintainability, and extensibility.

 ## Directory Structure